Nikesh Patel: “I feel bolder in being able to question things”

 Nikesh Patel is one of those instantly likeable actors who can play anything and have audiences immediately on his side.
-Loved for his roles in Doctor Who, Indian Summers, Artemis Fowl and London Has Fallen (if you like that kind of thing (which we do)), he is now winning hearts and minds again in new BBC comedy ‘Starstruck’.
+Loved for his roles in Doctor Who as The Master, Artemis Fowl and now The Devil’s Hour, he truly won our hearts and minds in BBC comedy ‘Starstruck’.
 Written by and starring the comedian Rose Matafeo, the show is a clever and very funny take on rom-coms in which Nikesh stars as Tom, who Rose’s character Jessie has a one night stand with, and who, much to Jessie’s shock, turns out to be a famous film star.
 The subsequent ‘will they, won’t they’ story is packed with originality and laughs, and is basically a great joyful burst of energy which feels right for these tentative-but-definitely-exciting post-lockdown times.
 We spoke to Nikesh to find out more about the series and being an actor in these unique times…

 Can you tell us about Starstruck, and who you play?